ghc-proposals/ghc-proposals/proposals/0000-splice-imports.rst

 Further level structure as needed by cross-compilation settings may require more stages.
 This will be easily possible to change once the level discipline is enforced.

+At the moment, GHC has a basic notion of stages, for example when using ``-fno-code``, only modules which are dependencies of modules which enable ``TemplateHaskell`` are compiled but the concept is not very precise yet.

+Cabal and the rest of the ecosystem does not yet understand stages.
+This is left to future work and will be necessary for Cabal to support cross-compilation properly.

 Module stage offsetting example